 The housing ombudsman considers complaints made about local authority services in their role as landlords.
-You will need to contact an MP or local Councillor in order to progress your complaint to the housing ombudsman.

 This is a free, independent service that investigates complaints against councils.
 You can complain to the ombudsman at any time but they will only usually investigate if you have already been through our own complaints procedure.